intel/device-modeling-language/doc/1.4/language.md

 in greater number of contexts.
-The body of independent methods may not contain statements or expressions that rely on the device instance in any way; for example, `session` or `saved` variables may not be referenced, `after` and `log` statements may not be used, and non-`independent` may not be called.
+The body of independent methods may not contain statements or expressions that rely on the device instance in any way; for example, `session` or `saved` variables may not be referenced, `after` and `log` statements may not be used, and non-`independent` methods may not be called.

 Within a template, `shared` independent methods may be declared.